apache/apisix-website/website/blog/2022/04/17/md.md

  [#api](https://dev.to/t/api) [#plugins](https://dev.to/t/plugins)[#monitoring](https://dev.to/t/monitoring)[#opensource](https://dev.to/t/opensource)

-In this blog post, we can leverage the power of some [Apache APISIX ](https://apisix.apache.org/)Observability Plugins and take a look at how to set up these plugins, how to use them to understand API behavior, and later solve problems that impact our users.
+In this blog post, we can leverage the power of some [Apache APISIX](https://apisix.apache.org/)Observability Plugins and take a look at how to set up these plugins, how to use them to understand API behavior, and later solve problems that impact our users.

 ## [](https://dev.to/apisix/apis-observability-with-apache-apisix-plugins-1bnm#apis-are-everywhere)APIs are everywhere